 Stay on a ship for months

-Climb to Everest base camp
+Climbing the Everest base camp

 Mountains are my first love.
 And to only see the world’s tallest mountain peak would be any mountain lover’s wish.
-Though, just like anyone else, I would love to reach the summit, but considering the risks, I’d be happy to only walk only upto the base camp, click a few happy selfies, and return.
+Though just like anyone else, I would love to reach the summit, but considering the risks, I’d be happy to only walk only up to the base camp, click a few happy selfies, and return.

-Marvel the northern lights
+Marveling the northern lights

-Since the first time I saw it on TV, when I was about 13, I have lost my heart to the astounding beauty of Northern lights.
+Since the first time I saw it on TV when I was about 13, I have lost my heart to the astounding beauty of Northern lights.
 To see such an enigmatic light show must be a different experience.

 Travel to at least 30 countries

 Why 30?
 I don’t know.
 But the number sure looks impressive.
 Some people might dislike my idea of ticking off countries, but trust me, it’s not about country counting, or following a list.
 It’s about the way you feel the minute you hit the local streets in a new country and everything feels alien.
-Sure I’d love to spend months in each country to reach this number, but even if not – who cares.
+Sure I’d love to spend months in each country to reach this number, but even if not, who cares.
 I love experiencing The New.
 Sadly, right now I am at a disappointing number 6.